Malythist/BedrockLook-Minecraft/README.md

 ## This mod turnes every block you look on into bedrock...
 This is so cursed!
-Good luck playing the game with this mod, I failed!
+Good luck beating the game with this mod, I failed!

 ### Installation: